 "These vulnerabilities are quite serious and still circulate, even if the affected systems remain down for some time," Sean Dillon, senior security analyst at RiskSense, said in an email to ZDNet.

-“The biggest threat is not necessarily ransomware.
-The installation of hidden malware, such as some bank account theft software, and key-loggers, as well as software that allows the leakage of classified information, pose a huge risk if an attacker is able to breach an internal network and install backdoors,” he added.
+"The biggest threat is not necessarily some ransomware.
+"Installing hidden malware, such as bank account theft software, spyware and key-loggers, as well as software that allows classified information to be leaked, poses a huge risk if an attacker is able to break into an internal network and install backdoors."

 Microsoft, meanwhile, told ZDNet that the decision to rectify the bug was a "rare move", adding that "it should not be seen as a departure from the company's standard service policies".